Dolores2333/Blackjack/README.md

 Assume that in the Blackjack game, there are $m$ decks of cards, and $n$ players (a dealer vs $n-1$ players).
 The rules of the game are explained above.

-(1) Find the optimal policy for the Blackjack, when $m=\infty$ and $n=2$.
+(1) Find the optimal policy for the Blackjack, when m=inf, n=2.
 You can use any of the methods learned so far in class (e.g. Monte Carlo, TD, or Q-Learning).
 If you use more than one method, do they reach the same optimal policy?

 (2) Visualise the value functions and policy as done in Figures 5.1 and 5.2 in Sutton's book.